-Russia's negotiator said Friday there has been a "very worrying" slowdown in progress in nuclear talks between Iran and six major powers ahead of a June 30 deadline to finalise a historic accord.
+Russia's negotiator has described a "very worrying" slowdown in progress in nuclear talks between Iran and six major powers ahead of a June 30 deadline to finalise a historic accord.

 “This is very worrying to us because there is very little time before the deadline and we urgently need to enter the final stage.”

-In April, Iran and the five permanent members of the UN Security Council plus Germany agreed in the Swiss city of Lausanne to the outlines of a deal aimed at ending the decade-old standoff over Iran's nuclear programme.
+In April, Iran and the five permanent members of the UN Security Council plus Germany agreed to the outlines of a deal aimed at ending the decade-old standoff over Iran’s nuclear programme.

 According to this framework, due to be finalised by June 30, Iran will dramatically scale down its nuclear activities in order to render any dash to making nuclear weapons all but impossible.

-In Washington, State Department spokesman Jeffrey Rathke on Friday admitted the talks were proving "complicated", but nonetheless said the United States believes a deal can still be reached by June 30.
+In Washington, State Department spokesman Jeffrey Rathke on Friday admitted the talks were proving “complicated”, but nonetheless said the United States believes a deal can still be reached by the end of the month.

-"We remain of the view that it's possible to reach -- to conclude the talks by June 30th.
-That remains our focus," Rathke told reporters.
+“We remain of the view that it’s possible… to conclude the talks by June 30th.
+That remains our focus,” Rathke told reporters.

-Seen as something of a hawk in the talks, French Foreign Minister Laurent Fabius said Thursday that the issue of tighter UN inspections of Iran's remaining facilities after the mooted deal was not yet sewn up.
+French Foreign Minister Laurent Fabius, seen as something of a hawk in the talks, said Thursday that the issue of tighter UN inspections of Iran’s remaining facilities after the mooted deal was not yet sewn up.

-"If we want to be sure that the accord is solid we need to be able to inspect the sites...
-We don't yet have this certainty.
-This is one of the points we are discussing," Fabius told French channel BFMTV and radio station RMC.
+“If we want to be sure that the accord is solid we need to be able to inspect the sites… We don’t yet have this certainty.
+This is one of the points we are discussing,” Fabius told French media.